danieladam7/danieladam7/README.md

 ✔ Strong  knowledge and project-based background in supervised and unsupervised machine learning, as well as in natural language processing.

-##
+##  📈 Currently learning about

-⚒ Currently learning about socket.io to integrate a real-time "chat with me" section into my website
+⚒ socket.io to integrate a real-time "chat with me" section into my website

-##
+## 💡 Soft Skills

 ⚡ Fast learner